Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Eagleby recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Eagleby has averaged approximately 50 new dwelling approvals annually over the past five financial years, totalling 251 homes.
-As of FY-26, 13 approvals have been recorded.
-Historically, each year per dwelling constructed has added around 1.2 new residents between FY-21 and FY-25.
-However, this figure has recently accelerated to 5 people per dwelling over the past two financial years, indicating increasing demand.
-The average construction cost of new homes in Eagleby is $294,000, which is below the regional average, suggesting more affordable housing options for buyers.
+As of FY-26, 31 approvals have been recorded.
+On average, 1.2 new residents per year per dwelling constructed were recorded between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this figure has increased to 5 people per dwelling over the past two financial years, suggesting rising demand and tightening supply.
+New homes are being built at an average expected construction cost of $243,000, below the regional average, offering more affordable housing options for buyers.

-This year alone, there have been $2.5 million in commercial approvals, reflecting the area's predominantly residential nature.
-Compared to Greater Brisbane, Eagleby has significantly less development activity, at 66.0% below the regional average per person.
+This year, there have been $2.5 million in commercial approvals, reflecting Eagleby's primarily residential nature.
+Compared to Greater Brisbane, Eagleby has significantly less development activity, 66.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, Eagleby also reflects market maturity with lower development activity, potentially pointing to possible development constraints.
+Nationally, Eagleby also reflects market maturity with lower development rates, potentially indicating possible development constraints.
 New development consists of 85.0% detached dwellings and 15.0% townhouses or apartments, preserving the area's suburban nature and attracting space-seeking buyers.

 With around 426 people per approval, Eagleby indicates a mature market.
-Future projections estimate an addition of 634 residents by 2041, suggesting that at current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+According to AreaSearch's latest quarterly estimate, Eagleby is projected to add 632 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development